gcanti/fp-ts/docs/modules/Option.ts.md

 ## fromThrowable

-Transforms an exception into an `Option`.
+Converts an exception into an `Option`.
 If `f` throws, returns `None`, otherwise returns the output wrapped in a `Some`.

 **Signature**